jclark/rpi-cm4-ptp-guide/fedora.md

 To download, visit `https://getfedora.org/` on the desktop.
 Then

-1. Follow the link to download Fedora server
+1. Follow the link to download Fedora Server
 2. Go to the section for `For ARM® aarch64 systems`
 3. Download the raw `raw.xz` image